 In the case of some file types, there will be multiple options, whereas others may have none.

 Note: In some cases, the Microsoft Store may not return any results for relevant applications for a particular file type, or it may return search results that aren’t relevant.
-It is thus up to you to decide which app best suits the file type to which you want to change.
+If this happens to you, you have to decide which app will work with the file type you want to change.

-You can also follow the methods we previously laid out to return your file associations to the original default should the occasion arise.
+If you find that you need to change back to the original application, you can use the steps above to get back to the default settings.
 Alternatively, you can go to the Default Apps section of the Windows 10 Settings menu as we did before, scroll down, and then click on the Reset button located under the phrase Reset to the Microsoft Recommended Defaults.